-The main home exclusion will apply where both of the following conditions apply:
+The main home exclusion applies where both of the following conditions are met:

-- More than 50% of the area of the land has been used for the seller's main home.
-This includes curtilage and other land used for residential purposes. - The land has been used in that manner for more than 50% of the bright-line period.
+- The land has been used predominantly for the seller's main home.
+This is usually met if more than 50% of the land is used by the seller for their main home.
+However, if the split between main home use of the land and other uses is close, the nature and importance of the different uses of the land may also be relevant. - The land has been used in that manner for more than 50% of the bright-line period.